linkedin/css-blocks/sanity/README.md

 We saw an 85% reduction of uncompressed CSS output and a 70% reduction of brotli compressed files.
-I suspect that a full conversion of LinkedIn.com's website to this approach may net 75% and 60% corr
+I suspect that a full conversion of LinkedIn.com's website to this approach may net 75% uncompressed and 60% compressed savings.

 ## Learnings: